 The LifeStraw Personal Water Filter is one of the best lightweight filters out there.
 It’s inexpensive and has a long track record of satisfying customers.

 The first thing to think about prior to purchasing the LifeStraw is what you want it for.
 If you need to regularly filter large amounts of water, then this isn’t the type of filter you should buying.
 There are much better options out there for filtering water in camp or for a family during an SHTF situation.

 If you’re looking for a simple filter that will last a long time and can be used during hikes or thrown in a bug out bag, then the LifeStraw Personal Water Filter should be high on your list of options.

-Did this LifeStraw review help you make a decision on which water filter to purchase?
-Let us know in the comments section below!
+Hopefully, this LifeStraw review helped you make a decision on which water filter will work best for you!